graphql-optimisation-sfi-2025/graphql-optimisation-sfi-2025.github.io/notes.md

     * generic minimal-surface API
   * tradeoffs
     * jitter
   * I told you about mistakes we made.
 Now you don't have to repeat our mistakes.
-Istead, go back to your work, and make your own mistakes.
+Instead, go back to your work, and make your own mistakes.
 And if you want to know if you can safely make them I propose you a quick sanity check.
 Just think if you can deploy on Friday

+## Sue 18th Oct

+* good: hand gestures
+* optimize => optimise
+* customization => customisation
+* pronounciation
+  * I come from Rzeszów
+  * records => with `e` not with `i`
+  * reproduce => riproduce
+  * conquer => konker not konkłer
+  * **make** your own mistakes

+* rehearse:
+  * hash join part
+  * 429 part, make it short
+  * make notes for the conclusions triad